GeoscienceAustralia/ptha/misc/gladstone_2024_2025/analysis/probabilistic_inundation/threshold_given_exrate/README.md

 done
 ```

-- For dry regions that are wet in at least 1 scenario, [compute_threshold_at_exceedance_rate_of_epistemic_uncertainty_percentile.R](compute_threshold_at_exceedance_rate_of_epistemic_uncertainty_percentile.R) will by default return the lower bound of its search space.
-For max-stage, this is typically equal to the ambient sea level.
-In practice we want to remove this for end-user products.

-4. Move only the successful logs, which can be useful to see if any of the jobs failed:
+4. A Move only the successful logs, which can be useful to see if any of the jobs failed:
 ```bash
 files=$(find . -type f -name "*.pbs.o*")
 for file in $files